Who Is Responsible For the Success of Your Marriage? – Part 1

-Mom’s humorous meaning differed from others who used to come to my office for marital counselling.
+Mom’s humorous meaning differed from others who used to come to my office for marital counseling.
 As they entered they would say, “Pastor, we have serious marriage problems.
 You are our last resort.”

 After Sarah and I launched the Love and Respect Marriage Conferences, we would hear people say the same thing, “We are coming to this conference as our last resort."